igoreineck/igoreineck/README.md

 ### Hi there!
 It's a pleasure to have you here! 👋

-- I'm currently working as a Software Engineer at @magrathealabs
+- I'm currently working as a Software Engineer at <a href="https://github.com/magrathealabs">@magrathealabs</a>
 - With 5 years of experience, I've been working most of the time with web development technologies.
 - Proeficient in Ruby & Rails and JS/TS
 - My main interests are: backend, software architecture, and distributed systems